STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/advance_tools.md

 !!!
 Warning "Manual work from now on"
-    We strongly suggest you to start with Thonny IDE if you are a complete beginner the following steps will explain about Ampy, Putty and some other tools that can help you install and run scripts manually on your Eduponcis kit this might be very useful for advanced users but not so friendly for new users without previous experience.
+    We strongly suggest you to start with Thonny IDE if you are a complete beginner the following steps will explain about Ampy, Putty and some other tools that can help you install and run scripts manually on your Eduponics kit this might be very useful for advanced users but not so friendly for new users without previous experience.

 ## Connecting to the kit through UART